Skip to main content

 Candidates’ language.
 Since the two candidates became the presumptive nominees, they have gone after each other in speeches and in commercials.
 Students should be aware of these prior comments so they can listen for them during the debates.

 Use of oppositional research.
 Consultants have done “oppositional research” and advised each candidate on which issue(s) their opponent is most vulnerable.
-President Biden might be expected to reference the recent trials of his opponent.
+VP Harris might be expected to reference the recent trials of his opponent.
 Mr. Trump might bring up the Southern border immigration issue which has been in the news.

 Emotional language.
 The candidates also have certain emotional buzzwords or phrases that they like to use.
 What does their word usage tell you about the candidates?